Posting Notifications in Confluence

 - The basics of Java development: classes, interfaces, methods, how to use the compiler, and so on.

-- How to create an Atlassian plugin project using the Unresolved Link.
+- How to create an Atlassian plugin project using the Atlassian Plugin SDK.

 We encourage you to work through this tutorial.
 If you want to skip ahead or check your work when you are done, you can find the plugin source code on Atlassian Bitbucket.
 Bitbucket serves a public Git repository containing the tutorial's code.
 To clone the repository, issue the following command: